Alive24/ckb-developer-personas/templates/Template-Developer-Personas.md

 ---

 ### 🚀 **Personal Development**

-> how and where did you learn about CKB
+> How do you prefer to learn new technologies (not just CKB) (hands-on, documentation, video tutorials, peer learning)?

 ---

 ### 🤝 **Community**
-> Places where you're most active in relation to CKB
+> Places where you're most active in for crypto technology, not just limited to CKB.

 - Telegram:
   - Nervos Nation